difang-huang/difang-huang-old.github.io/index.md

 layout: default
 ---

-- Ph.D. student at Monash University (since July 2018).
+- Ph.D. student at Monash University.
 - Areas of interests are econometrics and finance.